Green Feather Movement: Motivation

-He was also inspired by a seminarian he knew growing up who refused to fight in World War II and was, as a result, jailed.
+He was also inspired by a seminarian he knew growing up who refused to fight in World War II and was jailed as a result.
 The religious activism of his parents, Helen and Earl Bray, who stood up and walked out of their church after someone made a racist comment about a Japanese American, also prompted his action.
-When asked why attempts to censor Robin Hood pushed Bray to action, he explained that the issue wasn’t Robin Hood as much as “a great opportunity to find a symbol to fight McCarthyism — it was more a matter of principle.”
+When asked why attempts to censor Robin Hood pushed Bray to action, he explained that the issue wasn't Robin Hood as much as “a great opportunity to find a symbol to fight McCarthyism — it was more a matter of principle.”

 The Movement

 On November 13, 1953, Ada White of the Indiana Textbook Commission, referred to solely as Mrs. Thomas J. White in news stories of the time, proposed to ban Robin Hood from the grade school curriculum because of its supposed communist connotations.
-She claimed that Robin Hood embodied communist and socialist ideals because he stole from the rich and gave to the poor, saying that "there is now a Communist directive in education now to stress the story of Robin Hood.
+She claimed that Robin Hood embodied communist and socialist ideals because he stole from the rich and gave to the poor, saying that "there is a Communist directive in education now to stress the story of Robin Hood.
 They want to stress it because he robbed the rich and gave it to the poor.
 That’s the Communist line.
 It’s just a smearing of law and order and anything that disrupts law and order is their meat."
 Robin Hood was not banned from Indiana schools; however, Indiana Governor George Craig did say that "Communists have gone to work twisting the meaning of the Robin Hood legend."
-In fact, Mrs. White’s push to have the subject banned had the opposite effect of what was desired.
+In fact, Mrs. White's push to have the subject banned had the opposite effect of what was desired.

-In response to this attempt to ban Robin Hood, and the larger McCarthy witch hunt it was a part of, five college students, junior Bernard Bray, sophomore Mary Dawson, Graduate student Edwin Napier, junior Blas Davila, and senior Jeanine Carter, at Indiana University Bloomington started the Green Feather Movement.
-These students were Indiana natives from mostly small towns, although the leader of the group, Blas Davis, was from the Gary-Hammond-East Chicago area.
+In response to this attempt to ban Robin Hood, and the larger McCarthy witch hunt it was a part of, five students at Indiana University Bloomington — junior Bernard Bray, sophomore Mary Dawson, graduate student Edwin Napier, junior Blas Davila, and senior Jeanine Carter — started the Green Feather Movement.
+These students were Indiana natives, mostly from small towns, although the leader of the group, Blas Davis, was from the Gary-Hammond-East Chicago area.
 Most were liberal arts undergraduates with one graduate student in history.
-The students went to a local poultry farm, bought six large bags of chicken feathers, took them to the basement of a nearby house and dyed them green to represent the one worn by Robin Hood.
-Then on March 1, 1954, they put one on every bulletin board on campus to protest censorship and attaching them to white buttons with slogans like "They’re your books; don’t let McCarthyism burn them".
-These students called themselves Robin Hood's "Merry Outlaws" and circulated an anonymous protest papers against McCarthyism.
+The students went to a local poultry farm, bought six large bags of chicken feathers, took them to the basement of a nearby house, and dyed them green to represent the one worn by Robin Hood.
+Then on March 1, 1954, they put one on every bulletin board on campus to protest censorship, attaching them to white buttons with slogans like "They’re your books; don’t let McCarthyism burn them".
+These students called themselves Robin Hood's "Merry Outlaws" and circulated anonymous protest papers against McCarthyism.
 Blas Davila, one of the 5 undergraduate students who came up with the plan, later became a psychology professor at the University of Indianapolis.